mpascha61/Engineering_4_Notebook/README.md

 I started the task by combining code from the LED blink and the countdown from Launch Pad 1.
 I figured it would be similar LED code but the difference is what the port I was using is.
 The final way I figured how to use the red then green leds was to have the green turn on using an "else:" statement only when the counter hit 0.
 I also had troubles with syntax errors, (capitalization of the word "True", needing to lowercase "value".)

+### Assignment Description

+Launch Pad Part 3: The third part of the launch pad combines the prior assigmment of the blinking LED with the countdown and adding a button to set off the sequence.

+### Evidence

 ## Onshape_Assignment_Template

 ### Assignment Description